 Use ribs C, I, A, E and G for signals when connecting external dispensing equipment.
+In such cases, we recommend that the flushing valves for detergent be disconnected electrically.

 Programming example

 The following card is programmed for normal soiled wash: